sachmilan/mvc/README.md

 =======
 You can always look at the JavaScript code which I use.
-I trust myself completely; however, not a single man on this earth is perfect, so if you find a better way to code the Professioanl Readme, or find any fault in my code, feel free to contact me on Linkedin, Github and Gmail, all you have to do is to search my name- Sachmilan Singh.
+I trust myself completely; however, not a single man on this earth is perfect, so if you find a better way to code the techblog, or find any fault in my code, feel free to contact me on Linkedin, Github and Gmail, all you have to do is to search my name- Sachmilan Singh.
->>>>>>> 70ce4a1b25ffda216b54fe96f8ba55711d6d634b